matt-deboer/assert-aws-iam-permissions/README.md

     assertions = <<EOF
       [
         {
-          "comment": "can write to a sub-path in 'my-bucket'", "expected_result": "allowed",
+          "comment": "can read from a sub-path in 'my-bucket'", "expected_result": "allowed",
           "action_names": [
             "s3:GetObject"